“What is an Oxford comma?” you ask.

 Take a look at this brief, charming TEDEd video to learn more.

-After you do that, we’ll talk about whether or not you should use it on your resume.
+After you do that, we’ll discuss whether or not you should use it in your writing, particularly in your resume.

 Why Does the Oxford Comma Matter?

 It could also save you $5 million.
-Check out this New York Times article about a lawsuit filed by truck drivers for overtime pay that hinged on the use of the Oxford comma.
+Check out this New York Times article about a lawsuit filed by truck drivers for overtime pay.
+It hinged on the use of a comma.

-Although the Oxford University Press stopped insisting on the comma in 2011, it’s still recommended by many U.S. style guides.
+The Oxford University Press stopped insisting on the comma in 2011.
+Fortunately, many U.S. style guides still recommend it.

-Common sense guidance says to use the Oxford comma, also called the serial comma, when it clarifies the meaning of a sentence, especially regarding items in a list.
+My take?
+Use the Oxford comma, also called the serial comma, when it clarifies a sentence’s meaning.

 The Oxford Comma in Resumes, Yes or No?

-If you decide to go with the Oxford comma in your resume, be sure to use it consistently.
+Use it consistently if you decide to go with the Oxford comma in your resume.

-Rather, you want them deciding to schedule you for an interview!
+Instead, you want them to decide to schedule you for an interview!